qmicon/ghc-agent/README.md

 ## Notes

-- **Important**: Update `shopify_url` in both `generate_offer_plan_claude.py` and `generate_one_page_liquid_claude.py` to your store's URL
+- Update `shopify_url` in `generate_offer_plan_claude.py` to your store's URL.
+- Environment variables:
-- For both generation scripts, you'll need `AZURE_OPENAI_API_KEY` in your `.env` file
+  - For both generation scripts, you'll need `ANTHROPIC_API_KEY` in your `.env` file
-- Both approaches use the same examples from `examples.txt` if available
+- The flow uses the same examples from `examples.txt` if available.
-- Both approaches follow the same process:
+- Recommended flow:
-  1. Generate a plan in `offer_plan_claude.txt`
+  1. Generate a multi-file plan in `offer_plan_claude.txt`
-  2. Use `save_implementations.py` to create the files
-- The only difference is what files they generate in the plan:
-  - Multi-file approach: Creates separate files for sections, snippets, and templates
-  - Single-file approach: Creates a single template file
-- The multi-file approach is recommended for complex pages as it provides more flexibility
-- The single-file approach is simpler but may be less flexible for complex requirements
+  2. Convert it to a one-file template into `one_page_offer_from_plan.txt`
+  3. Save implementations with `save_implementations.py` (default uses the converted plan)
+- If you prefer to create multiple Liquid files instead of a single file, run `save_implementations.py --source main` to save from the original multi-file plan.

 # Code Editing Workflow